schibsted/jslt/README.md

 ## LICENSE

-Copyright (c) 2018 Schibsted Products & Technology AS
+Copyright (c) 2018 Schibsted Marketplaces Products & Technology AS

 Licensed under the Apache License, Version 2.0 (the "License"); you may not use this file except in compliance with the License.
 You may obtain a copy of the License at `http://www.apache.org/licenses/LICENSE-2.0`